rails-girls-summer-of-code/summer-of-code/blog/_posts/2020-02-28-applications.md

 ### Students, start prepping!

-Now for some really exciting news. **RGSoC applications officially start on Monday, 02 March 2020.**
+Now for some really exciting news. **RGSoC student applications have officially started on Monday, 02 March 2020.**

 Here’s your chance to join a global movement that champions underrepresented groups in the field of tech.
 If you identify as female or non-binary, have at least 12 months’ experience of coding, and possess a passion to progress as a developer then you’re in the right place!